On this page

 Verification

-#This guide is derived from official INM instructions for Permanent Resident Card and is updated when form editions or filing rules change.
-Always verify current requirements at the official INM website.
+#This guide is based on official INM instructions for the Permanent Resident Card and is updated in response to changes in form editions or filing rules.
+Always check the official INM website for the latest requirements.

 FAQs